 Always take the security of your data seriously.
 The impact to your business of losing data, even for a short time, can be significant.

 Ensure you have adequate virus protection, backup your data regularly and test the backup to ensure that you can retrieve files and data.
 A recent survey found that human error accounts for 62% of all data breaches reported in the UK, so do educate staff to ensure they take data security seriously.
 For example, don’t open email attachments or click on web links from unknown sources.
 For more guidance, download our Staying Safe Online Guide here.

 5. Don’t be afraid to call in the experts

-As companies grow the business owner can often be the point of contact for IT issues and frustrations and this can start to take up a disproportionate amount of time.
+As companies grow, the business owner can often be the point of contact for IT issues and frustrations, and this can start to take up a disproportionate amount of time.
 Getting expert advice will mean that issues are resolved quickly and with the minimum of fuss.
-Many companies also find that having an IT support provides peace of mind.
-Good IT Support companies will also monitor your systems to identify potential issues and manage your IT proactively, ensuring regular data backups, scheduling routine maintenance or software updates at a convenient time to minimise disruption to the business.
+Many companies also find that having IT support provides peace of mind.
+Good, IT Support companies will also monitor your systems to identify potential issues and manage your IT proactively, ensuring regular data backups, scheduling routine maintenance or software updates at a convenient time to minimise disruption to the business.